Charles-Donne/Awesome-Research-Prompts/Speed-Reading-Summary.md

       - Critical details for reproduction
       - Novel techniques or tricks

    **Note**: Reference relevant figures and tables from the paper throughout.
-Mention and introduce each figure and table to the greatest extent possible.
+Mention each figure and table to the greatest extent possible.

 4. **Significance and Impact**:
    - Discuss the potential impact of the paper on the field of AI.
 How might this work influence future research or applications?